 The religious leaders of the day would have related to their own God-given language.
 And herein lies the cause of their alarm.

 There are four words in the Hebrew translation, and they say, Yeshua Hanazri Vemelech HaYehudim.
 Yod, hay, vav, hay – YHVH.

 That is none other than the ineffable name of God!
 In those days that name was considered too awesome and too sacred to even speak aloud.

 The sign also had an additional significance.
 At passover, each family would identify their own passover lamb by hanging a copper plaque around its neck—bound with a red cord and inscribed with their family’s name.
 This identified their sin offering to the high priest who sacrificed it on their behalf.

 So the ineffable name of God was inscribed and placed over Yeshua as He hung on the cross.

-Is it any wonder that the Pharisees were enraged as they looked upon Jesus and the inscription.
-The inscription that identified Him as God’s passover lamb for the sin of the world.
+Is it any wonder that the Pharisees were enraged as they looked upon Jesus and the inscription?
+The inscription identified Him as God’s passover lamb—sin offering for everyone!